-While WorldPride Rolls, 2 LGBTQ Events Are Cancelled Due To Safety Concerns
+While WorldPride Rolls, 2 LGBTQ Events Are Canceled Due To Safety Concerns

 Both events were protested by religious groups in the days leading up to the last weekend of Pride Month.

-The Jacksonville library received criticism both for hosting the event and for cancelling it.
+The Jacksonville library received criticism both for hosting the event and for canceling it.

-Residents angry that the prom was cancelled protested outside a branch of Jacksonville library and called for its director's resignation, according to News4Jax.
+Residents angry that the prom was canceled protested outside a branch of Jacksonville library and called for its director's resignation, according to News4Jax.

 Responding to criticism, the library followed up its initial statement with a second, assuring patrons that it was not bowing to political pressure, instead making a tough choice to protect the safety of the 14-18-year-old teenagers who were planning to attend.